NicolasGB/jj.nvim/README.md

 ## Enhanced integrations

-Here are some cool features you can do with jj.nvim
+Here are some cool features you can do with jj.nvim:

 ### Diff any change